 I am not a beer drinker, but hey, I am on vacation in Vietnam and I am at Pub Street!
 It is amazing to just order a drink and sit on a small stool on the sidewalk and observe the super alive nightlife.

-Pro Tip: Do not show your valuables in public, and do not leave sight of your cameras, cell phones and purse.
-Watch your belongs like you do in any big city.
+Paula's Tip: Do not show your valuables in public, and do not leave sight of your cameras, cell phones and purse.
+Watch yours belongs as you do in any big city.

 DAY 2 - EXPLORE THE LOCAL MARKET AND THE RICH ARCHITECTURE